Faculty of Education

 By completing Additional Basic Qualification (ABQ) course(s) students can become qualified to teach in other divisions or subject areas.
 To take the Senior ABQ course, which would certify a J/I teacher to teach up to grade 12, a student must have five university credits in a teachable subject option for the Senior division.
 For a second teachable subject at the Senior level, three university credits in a teachable subject are required.
 Not all subject areas are offered at Brock.
 For more information about AQ courses, see Brock’s Centre for Continuing Teacher Education.

 There are a number of people at Brock who are available to assist students in achieving academic success.
 Students who are concerned about their academic performance should attend their professor and/or TA office hours.
 Several departments offer academic support (such as the Math Help Desk) or can provide referrals to student tutors.
-Brock’s Student Development Centre offers a range of academic services from drop-in consultation hours to free workshops on a variety of topics including, but not limited to: fixing faulty grammar, writing multiple choice exams, avoiding exam anxiety, and time management.
+Brock’s Student Development Centre offers a range of academic services from drop-in consultation hours to free workshops on a variety of topics including, but not limited to: fixing faulty grammar, avoiding exam anxiety, and time management.
 Finally, students are encouraged to attend academic advising annually, and as needed.